 Next, we will import a checkout page template and customize it.

-WooFunnels deeply integrates with Elementor and Divi, and also provides you with pre-built templates in one, two, and three-step formats.
+WooFunnels deeply integrates with Elementor, Divi, and Oxygen, and also provides you with pre-built templates in one, two, and three-step formats.

 You can even design the page from scratch using the Elementor widgets.

 In this case, we will be using the Elementor templates.
 Select the template you want and import it with one click.